-Moreover, our understanding of what comprises the appearance of competence or trustworthiness or sociability has become so advanced that images can now be manipulated to create false impressions.
+The problem of first impressions creating judgments that may be erroneous is amplified because of modern technology.
+Images on the screen can be altered and manipulated to create false impressions.
 Todorov has studied the effect that changing the shape of a mouth or the arch of an eyebrow or the height of a forehead has on first impressions.
 “We can do even better by building mathematical models of impressions,” he writes.
 “Using these models, we can increase or decrease at will the specific impression of a face, whether of trustworthiness or dominance or any other impression.”

 Armed with this knowledge, what should you do?
 Be aware of your innate habit of forming snap judgments based on appearance, says Todorov, and look for other sources of knowledge about people.
 Take a cue from Billy Beane of the movie Moneyball fame, for example, and focus on performance statistics.
 Or institute blind auditions — a technique that led to the sudden influx of talented female musicians into the male-dominated world of philharmonic orchestras.

 “The real map of the face is dynamic and constantly shifting, its interpretation rapidly changing in different situations” concludes Todorov.
 “As long as we remember that, we are less likely to fall into the physiognomists’ trap of seeing the face as a source of information about character.”
 He says: “Our results show that the mere statistical position of faces imbues them with social meaning — faces are evaluated more negatively the more they deviate from a learned central tendency, or what each person considers a typical face.”